M.S. Crop and Soil Science, Cornell University, 2017

 Research interests with the Sustainable Cropping Systems Lab

 At Cornell, Kiera worked on an experiment comparing different cover crop management strategies in corn and soybean rotations.
 The treatments included a no-till treatment that was roller-crimped, a plow down treatment in which all the cover crop biomass was plowed in before planting, a “rye-lage” treatment in which rye was harvested for fodder and the remaining stubble was plowed under before planting, and a control treatment that was not planted with a cover crop.
-She compared these treatments from several angles, including soil health, water infiltration and run-off, economics, weed suppression, crop yield, energy consumption, and greenhouse gas emissions.
+She compared these treatments from several angles, including soil health, water infiltration and run-off, economics, weed suppression, crop yield, and labor time.